Alignak-monitoring/alignak-doc/source/06_monitoring_features/macros.rst

 .. tip::  If, you need to have the `$` character in one of your command (and not referring to a macro), use ``$$`` instead.
 Alignak will replace all ``$$`` with a single `$`

-Example 1: Host Address Macro
+Example 1: Host address macro
 ------------------------------

 When you use host and service macros in command definitions, they refer to values for the host or service for which the command is being run.
 Let's try an example.
 Assuming we are using a host definition and a check_ping command defined like this: